Farcrada/PackageListComparer/README.md

 If you want only the missing files; add: ` | grep MISSING` to the command, though, do read the description.

 If you want to save the results to a file you can use the output symbol: `>` or append output: `>>` after the command.
-You can use this in combination with `grep` for finer details, though make sure you use `-c` or your file will not only be massive, it's also rather unreadable.
+You can use this in combination with `grep` for finer details, though make sure you use `-c` or your file will not only be massive, it'll also be rather unreadable.